kohlhofer/Crossings/chapters/chapter-08.md

 Brother Calvin's figure disappears from the window.
 The church itself seems to watch, its windows dark, its silence heavy.
 Ada continues her conversation with Josiah, but something has changed in her posture, a subtle stiffness in her shoulders.
 Her kindness remains genuine, but her words become more careful, more measured.
 She serves others while serving Calvin's judgment of her goodness.

 The shadow at the edge of the square flickers again, like something half-remembered.
 A movement in the periphery, there and gone.
 Josiah's eyes drift toward the spot, and he speaks softly to the morning air.
 "River's not the only thing that remembers."
-His words carry on the wind, directed at nothing and everything.

 He watches this careful space, the way Ada and Josiah exist in their quiet moment.